MoonDevelopmentsLLC/Moonala-Web-Browser/README.md

            There is a *Custom Extensions & Plugins engine in development* meant to rival the big players while being easier to use and universally compatible.

+          Q: Dependency on webview is dangerous, what if it becomes malicious or google pulls the plug?
+          A: The Codebase is designed to be modular, a replacement engine is possible in the future.

 ---